daemon-labs-resources/docker-local-api/.github/ISSUE_TEMPLATE/enhancement.md

 ### Related Files/Sections

-Which files or sections of the README are affected by this suggestion?
+Which files or sections of the readme are affected by this suggestion?